-The way to write data on an SSD is entirely different from that on an HDD (hard disk drive), so you cannot use regular way for wiping an HDD to wipe an SSD.
+The way to write data on an SSD is entirely different from that on an HDD (hard disk drive), so you cannot use the same method to wipe HDD to erase SSD.
 As you may know, intensively writing data on SSD will reduce its performance and shorten its lifespan.

 Secure Erase only takes a few seconds to complete.
 Based on different connection ports you use, the specific time varies.
 It performs better when connected directly from a SATA port.
 You cannot perform a Secure Erase via USB port because it may arise problems.

-You may have noticed that your SSD’s performance had dropped after using it for several months or longer.
-If you want to restore it to the original performance, you can backup data on the SSD and then do a Secure Erase.
+You may notice your SSD slowing down and SSD performance drops a lot after using it for several months or longer.
+If you want to restore it to the original performance, you can backup data on the SSD and then do an SSD Secure Erase.

 If you want to do a start fresh by reinstalling Windows 10/8/7, you can do a Secure Erase because regular format cannot really clean your SSD and it will actually hurt your SSD life span.

 Step 1.
 Connect your SSD to a Windows 7 computer via SATA port (since SSD Secure Erase is only workable in Windows at present).
 Install and run AOMEI Partition Assistant Professional.

 Step 2.
-In the left menu of AOMEI Partition Assistant, Click "SSD Secure Erase Wizard" and click "Next".
-Or, right click on the SSD and select "SSD Secure Erase".
+In the left menu of AOMEI Partition Assistant, Click All Tools and choose "SSD Secure Erase Wizard", or right click on the SSD and select "SSD Secure Erase".